rajmanish31/Cyclistic-Bike-Share-Case-Study/README.md

-# Case Study: Cyclistic Case Study
+# Case Study: Cyclistic Bike Share
 This is part of Google Data Analytics Capstone: Complete a Case Study Project

 ## Introduction